 Calea Zacatechichi; with its common name, Mexican Dream Herb it is no surprise that this plant has been used traditionally to intensify dreams during sleep states.
 For centuries, the herb has been used by native Mexicans for divination and the inducement of lucid dreaming.
 The Chontal Indians are known to use Calea zacatechichi to obtain divinatory messages during dreaming.
 It is considered a healing plant in general and is known by many tribes as ‘Leaf of God’ for its ability to clear the senses as well as induce visions in dreams.

 The leaf has been known to produce a drowsy and relaxed state, that some refer to as dream-like, along with a sense of clarity.
-The natives of Mexico consider this plant a hallucinogen, although no psychotropic alkaloids have yet been isolated.
 A study revealed that C. zacatechichi increased the number of overall dreams experienced, the ability to recall the dreams experienced, and the intensity of hypnagogic imagery experienced while falling asleep.
 Some reports also state other effects include spontaneous lucid dreams and increased dream clarity and realism.